hiNISAL/any-progress/readme-en.md

 ### done

-The progress bar goes to 100% and fades out
+The progress bar goes to 100% and fades out, then progress will remove from DOM.

 ``` js
 new AnyProgress().done();